 Wildflowers, dormant for years, bloom across California

-In this March 27, 2017, photo, a visitor takes a selfie among wildflowers in Borrego Springs, Calif.
-Rain-fed wildflowers have been sprouting from California's desert sands after lying dormant for years - producing a spectacular display that has been drawing record crowds and traffic jams in area desert towns.
+Rain-fed wildflowers have been sprouting from California's desert sands after lying dormant for years - producing a spectacula... .
+In this March 19, 2017, photo, visitors walk among the poppy bloom at Antelope Valley California Poppy Reserve in Lancaster, Calif.

 Add your comments below